Sharp rise of chikungunya virus cases in the Caribbean

 The European Centre for Disease Prevention and Control told people travelling to the Caribbean to apply insect repellent and avoid mosquito bites.

 France has detected more than 70 imported cases of chikungunya, mainly in people returning from holidays in the French Antilles.

-• Viral disease spread by mosquitoes which bite during daylight hours
+•Viral disease spread by mosquitoes that bite during daylight hours

 There are also signs chikungunya is spreading further to Central and South America.

-According to the latest figures released by the Pan American Heath Organisation (PAHO), almost 265,000 suspected and confirmed cases have been recorded since the outbreak began in December.
+According to the latest figures released by the Pan American Health Organisation (PAHO), almost 265,000 suspected and confirmed cases have been recorded since the outbreak began in December.

 More than half of those have been in the Dominican Republic, which has stepped up its fumigation efforts in an attempt to reduce the number of mosquitoes.

 Health officials warn that the true numbers may be much higher as some countries have been slow in testing and reporting cases.

 Chikungunya is rarely fatal but, according to the PAHO, 21 people have died in the Caribbean after contracting the virus.

 There have also been cases in Central America, with El Salvador the hardest hit with 1,300 suspected incidences.